 Registering to practice as a nurse or midwife

-- specialist community public health nurses (SCPHN).
+- Specialist community public health nurses (SCPHN).

-The nurses part of the register is divided into four fields of practice.
+And the nurses part of the register is divided into four fields of practice.

 - adult nursing